hyota0914/cointaxpay/README.md

-# CoinTaxPay
+# CoinPL
-It is software for calculating the profit and loss gained in the transaction of virtual currency and the amount of tax in Japan.
+A software for calculating the profit and loss in the virtual currency trades.

-## Function
+## Features
 - Input trade data in batch.
 - Calculate profit and loss.
-- Calculate the tax amount in Japan
+- Output data in csv.